TheNewJavaman/brac-kt/readme.md

 ## Multiplatform Support

 Integrating with other languages is seamless because brac-kt compiles into Java bytecode and JavaScript with TypeScript definitions.
-Additionally, each platform has its own unique features; for example, Java has additional synchronous API methods, whereas JavaScript has async/await versions.
-Kotlin on both platforms gets a few unique features: a cross-platform property manager, dependency injection, and all-around cleaner syntax.
+Additionally, each platform has its own unique features; for example, Java and C/C++ have additional synchronous API methods, whereas JavaScript has async/await versions.
+Kotlin on all platforms gets a few unique

-In the future, native binaries (C/C++/lib/DLL) will also be available.
+features: a cross-platform property manager, dependency injection, and all-around cleaner syntax.

 ## Goals